bloxstreet/support/staff-information/store-jobs.md

 **Step 3:** Place whatever toppings the customer desires.
 Finish the sub by pressing on the cutting board again.

-**Step 4:** Hand the sandwich to the customer by clicking on H and entering their username.
-Wish the customer to have a great day.
+**Step 4:** Hand the sandwich to the customer by clicking on 'H' and entering their username.
+Wish the customer a great day.

 ### Security
 {:.text-blue-000}